How to get cash from a credit card

 Interest rates

-Plus, most credit cards don’t offer a grace period on cash withdrawals.
 When you get a cash advance, it likely starts accruing interest right away.
-This means that getting cash can end up being a lot more expensive than making a typical purchase with your credit card.
+Without a grace period, getting cash can end up being more expensive than a typical credit card purchase.

 Alternatives to using a credit card for cash

 There may be other ways to access cash when you need it.
-But it’s crucial that you understand the details before you make any decisions.
+But it’s important to understand the details before you make any decisions.

-• Checking account or emergency fund.
-If you have cash in a checking or savings account, you may want to consider tapping into those funds first.
-That way, you can avoid the interest and fees associated with a cash advance.
+• Checking account or emergency fund: If you have cash in a checking or savings account, you may want to consider tapping into those funds first and avoid the interest and fees associated with a cash advance.

-• Personal loans.
-With a personal loan, the borrower typically gets a lump sum from a lender that they pay back in regular installments.
-Like any line of credit, it’s important to understand all the terms of a personal loan, such as the interest rate and payment schedule, before taking it out.
+• Personal loans: With a personal loan, the borrower typically gets a lump sum from a lender that they pay back in regular installments.
+Like any line of credit, it’s important to first understand all the terms of a personal loan, such as the interest rate and payment schedule.

-And if you’re looking for a way to earn cash back rewards on spending you’re already doing, a cash back credit card may be right for you.
-As you use a cash back card, you earn back a percentage of what you spend.
-It’s a simple way to get rewarded for making everyday purchases.
-You can compare Capital One rewards cards and find out if you’re pre-approved for card offers before you apply.
+If you’re looking for a way to earn cash back rewards on spending you’re already doing, a cash back credit card may be right for you.
+You can compare Capital One rewards cards and find out whether you’re pre-approved for cards before you apply.

 Khan Academy financial literacy